 AMC-15.
-AMC-15, an FSS satellite, commenced commercial operation during January 2005.
-This lease is renewable by us on a year-to-year basis following the initial ten-year term, and provides us with certain rights to lease capacity on replacement satellites.
+AMC-15 commenced commercial operation during January 2005.
+This lease is renewable by us on a year-to-year basis following the initial tenyear term, and provides us with certain rights to lease capacity on replacement satellites.
+During 2011, AMC-15 experienced solar-power anomalies, which caused a power loss that reduced its capacity.
+Pursuant to the satellite services agreement, we are negotiating a reduction of our monthly recurring payment, which could impact the carrying value of the satellite and the related capital lease obligation.

 AMC-16.
 AMC-16 commenced commercial operation during February 2005.
 This lease is renewable by us on a year-to-year basis following the initial tenyear term, and provides us with certain rights to lease capacity on replacement satellites.
-During May 2011, the monthly recurring payment was reduced as a result of a March 2010 anomaly and as a result our capital lease obligation was lowered by approximately \$7 million and a gain was recorded in "Other, net" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
+Effective in March and July 2010, the monthly recurring payment was reduced as a result of a March 2010 anomaly and as a result our capital lease obligation and the corresponding asset value was lowered by a total of \$39 million.
+In addition, beginning in May 2011, the monthly recurring payment was reduced again due to the March 2010 anomaly and as a result our capital lease obligation was lowered by approximately \$7 million and a gain was recorded in "Other, net" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).